icopy-site/awesome/docs/awesome/awesome-cytodata.md

 - [Broad Bioimage Benchmark Collection](https://data.broadinstitute.org/bbbc/) - The Broad Bioimage Benchmark Collection (BBBC) is a collection of freely downloadable microscopy image sets.
 In addition to the images themselves, each set includes a description of the biological application and some type of "ground truth" (expected results).
 - [Image Data Resource](https://idr.openmicroscopy.org/) - Public repository of image datasets from published scientific studies.
-- [RxRx1](https://www.rxrx.ai) - RxRx1 is a set of 125,514 high-resolution 512x512 6-channel fluorescence microscopy images of human cells under 1,108 genetic perturbations in 51 experimental batches across four cell types.
+- [RxRx1](https://www.rxrx.ai/rxrx1) - RxRx1 is a set of 125,514 high-resolution 512x512 6-channel fluorescence microscopy images of human cells under 1,108 genetic perturbations in 51 experimental batches across four cell types.
 The images were produced by Recursion Pharmaceuticals in their labs in Salt Lake City, Utah.
 Researchers will use this dataset for studying and benchmarking methods for dealing with biological batch effects, as well as areas in machine learning such as domain adaptation, transfer learning, and k-shot learning.
+- [RxRx19](https://www.rxrx.ai/rxrx19) - RxRx19 is the first morphological dataset that demonstrates the rescue of morphological effects of COVID-19.

 ### Chemical Perturbations

 - [Gustafsdottir et al. 2013](https://doi.org/10.1371/journal.pone.0080999) - Cell painting profiles from 1,600 bioactive compounds in U2OS cells (Access from public S3 bucket: `s3://cytodata/datasets/Bioactives-BBBC022-Gustafsdottir/profiles/Bioactives-BBBC022-Gustafsdottir/`).
 - [Wawer et al. 2014](https://doi.org/10.1073/pnas.1410933111) - Cell painting profiles from 31,770 compounds in U2OS cells ([Click to download](http://www.broadinstitute.org/mlpcn/data/Broad.PNAS2014.ProfilingData.zip)).
-- [Bray et al. 2017](https://doi.org/10.1093/gigascience/giw014) - Cell painting profiles from 30,6116 compounds in U2OS cells (Center Driven Research Project _CDRP_) ([Download from GigaDB](https://doi.org/10.5524/100351) | Access from public S3 bucket: `s3://cytodata/datasets/CDRPBIO-BBBC036-Bray/profiles_cp/CDRPBIO-BBBC036-Bray/`).
+- [Bray et al. 2017](https://doi.org/10.1093/gigascience/giw014) - Cell painting profiles from 30,616 compounds in U2OS cells (Center Driven Research Project _CDRP_) ([Download from GigaDB](https://doi.org/10.5524/100351) | Access from public S3 bucket: `s3://cytodata/datasets/CDRPBIO-BBBC036-Bray/profiles_cp/CDRPBIO-BBBC036-Bray/`).

 ### Genetic Perturbations